joonaspaakko/Photoshop-file-versions-script/README.md

 ## Possible changes?

 * New naming system.
 I'm not sure how this could be done, but the current file naming is not ideal.
 * Scripting functionality that enables me to get rid of the Action file.
-It's not super cumbersome to *install* it, but I'd rather get rid of it.
+It's not super cumbersome to *install*, but I'd rather get rid of it.